If you are looking for a law school with a history of diversity and a dynamic

 Our LEO Program unites the interests of our students of color.

-In addition to LEO there are four specific constituent law student associations representing Black, Asian-Pacific-American, Latino, Middle Eastern, and Indigenous law students.
+In addition to LEO there are five specific constituent law student associations representing Black, Asian-Pacific-American, Latino, Middle Eastern, and Indigenous law students.
 They are active, vital organizations.
 Each is a prime support group that provides academic, social, and cultural support for its own members and assists in recruiting and retaining students.
 Each also encourages student involvement and leadership and provides networking and career opportunities.

 Unique mentoring and support programs help our students.